Ehud Barak: the most decorated soldier of all time.

 But Barak also stood out on the standard battlefield, as well, commanding an IDF tank regiment during the 1973 Yom Kippur War that rescued a paratrooper battalion, and later commanding the IDF’s 401st armored brigade, the 611st “Pillar of Fire,” and the 252nd “Sinai” division.
 After his time on the battlefield was over, Barak served as head of the Military Intelligence Directorate, head of Central Command, Deputy Chief of the General Staff, and Chief of the General Staff.

-He was awarded the Medal of Distinguished Service and four Chief of Staff citations for his courage and excellence, which make him Israel’s most decorated soldier.
+He was awarded the Medal of Distinguished Service and four Chief of Staff citations for his courage and excellence, which make him the most decorated soldier in Israel.
 The United States has also recognized Barak’s bravery and service, awarding him the Legion of Merit in 1992 and the Department of Defense Medal for Distinguished Public Service in 2012.

 Barak began his political career in 1995, first serving under Yitzhak Rabin, then under Shimon Peres after Rabin’s assassination.
 He was elected to the Knesset (Israel’s parliament) in 1996, where he served on the Foreign Affairs and Defense Committee.